Enrique Angelelli: The Dirty War

-The end of the brief presidency of Isabel Perón in Argentina (1974–76) brought with it the beginning of an eighteen year military dictatorship, in the form of a three man junta, and the Dirty War.
+The end of the brief presidency of Isabel Perón in Argentina (1974–76) brought with it the beginning of an eight year military dictatorship, in the form of a three man junta, and the Dirty War.
 The military closed the National Congress, banned all trade unions, and took control of the municipal government.
 1976, the Argentine Military launched a campaign called Proceso de Reorganizacion ("National Reorganization Process") in which it used bombings, kidnappings, torture and assassinations, to persecute those holding left-wing views.

 On 12 February 1976, the vicar of the diocese of La Rioja and two members of a social activist movement were arrested by the military, despite the military claiming to have seized power in order to protect Christianity.
 On 24 March, a coup d'état ousted Isabel Perón and all the nation's governors, including Carlos Menem of La Rioja (whom Angelleli had served as confessor).
 Angelleli petitioned General Osvaldo Pérez Battaglia, the new military interventor of La Rioja, for information on the vicar's and the activists' whereabouts.
 Getting no response, he travelled to Córdoba to speak to Luciano Benjamín Menéndez, then Commander of the Third Army Corps.
 Menéndez threatened and warned Angelelli: "It is you who have to be careful."